vlang/v/doc/docs.md

 #### V's default approach

-Due to performance considerations V tries to put objects on the stack if possible &ndash;
-but allocates them on the heap when obviously necessary.
+Due to performance considerations V tries to put objects on the stack if possible but allocates them on the heap when obviously necessary.
 Example:

 ```v